They say…

 The pale copper beer had a bubbly yellowish head and a very alluring aroma with fruit, slightly oily spice and malty cinder toffee.
 The palate was very full and complex with grainy rye bread notes, a touch of roast and vivid citrus hints emerging, the combination of grains yielding an intriguing mix of spicy dryness and firm sweetish malt.

-A very smooth and nutty swallow was followed by a subtle and gentle but tasty and notably lasting finish, with orchard fruit and a gentle hop burr building to a light bite.
+A very smooth and nutty swallow was followed by a subtle and gentle but tasty and notably lasting finish, with orchard fruit and a gentle hop burr building to a light bitter bite.

 You can read more about the brewery in a useful and relatively recent writeup by Roger Protz.